 1.)
 Communication is the key: Talk to each other.
 Talk about how you feel about your situation, provide a safe space for your partner to open up and express their feelings.
 Suppression hurts and aggregates such feelings, dismission is even more dangerous in such cases.

 2.)
-Consult a counselor, there is no shame in seeking professional help.
-Mental health is as important as our physical health so why to be ashamed of meeting a therapist if you have any trouble adjusting with your mind.
+Consult a counsellor, there is no shame in seeking professional help.
+Mental health is as important as our physical health so why be ashamed of meeting a therapist if you have any trouble adjusting with your mind.
 You and your mind are not gelling well, maybe it’s time they both need a small re-wiring, go for it.

 3.)
 Maintain a mood journal to understand the triggers.
 Understanding triggers ar very crucial for any mental disorder.